olewsaa/amateur-radio/pat/README.md

 stopped.
 Pat could probably be left running, but I stop that too when not doing email communication.

-I'm using a Xiegu G90 for which Hamlib (current version March 2022) don't support.
-However, flrig support G90 and I'm using hamlib with device 4 which is flrig.
-I still need to press the "Tune" button after changing frequency as my hamlib build do not support this function.
+I'm using a Xiegu G90 and as of 2024 hamlib do support the G90.
+The flrig also support G90 and I'm using hamlib with device 4 which is flrig.
+Most functions on the G90 works fine.

 #### Older scrips (using ARDOP)